BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_08.md

 ### Saving Amber (Optional)

-We don't have to save Amber, but in this section we will.
+We don't have to **Save Amber**, but in this section we will.
 Head down the left ladder from the entrance.
 Talk to Venam and enter the Chamber of Awakening.
 On the left, use your new Blast Powder to reach:

 **ZCell 076: Chamber of Awakening**